Kuhn's Theorem for Games of the Extensive Form with Unawareness: Kuhn's Theorem

-While most textbooks in game theory just focus on the arguably more relevant direction of Kuhn's Theorem for standard games without unawareness as Theorem~\ref{Kuhn} does for games with unawareness, Kuhn's (1953) original theorem is a characterization.
-That is, he proves that in every game of the extensive form without unawareness (in which all decision nodes have at least two actions), the game satisfies perfect recall \emph{if and only if} for every mixed strategy there is an equivalent behavior strategy.
-However, under unawareness the converse of Theorem 1 does not hold.
-That is, there are some games of the extensive form with unawareness for which there exists an equivalent behavior strategy for every mixed strategy of player $i$, but player $i$ does not have perfect recall.
-We present one such example in Figure~\ref{kuhncounterexample}.
-There are two trees, $\bar{T} \succ T$.
-There is a single player 1 moving at two information sets in this game, both of which are in $T$ as indicated in blue.
+First, we show with the example of Figure~\ref{kuhncounterexample} that U1* is also insufficient for obtaining a converse.
+The adoption of U1 is motivated precisely by the need to preclude situations like in Figures~\ref{U1example} and~\ref{kuhncounterexample}.
+Figure~\ref{kuhncounterexample} is an example that satisfies U1* but violates U1 and Perfect recall (I6) despite having an equivalent behavior strategy for each mixed strategy.

+There are two trees, $\bar{T} \succ T$ in Figure~\ref{kuhncounterexample}.
+There is a single player 1 moving at two information sets in this example, both of which are in $T$ as indicated in blue.
 Since Player 1 does not have information sets in $\bar{T}$, she is never aware of the right action at node $n$.
 Consequently, we have an equivalence of mixed and behavior strategies.
 This is because Player $1$ can achieve at $T$ any distribution over terminal nodes with either notion of strategy, and because right is never playable at $h_1 (n)$ (by either notion of strategy) the distribution induced at $\bar{T}$ must be identical to that at $T$.
-Perfect recall does not hold however, as right is played by Player $1$ on the path from $n$ to $n''$ in $\bar{T}$ but there is no path in $T$ where right is played before $n'''$.
-That is, the game of Figure~\ref{kuhncounterexample} is ruled out by the assumption of perfect recall in the theory of games of the extensive form with unawareness by Heifetz, Meier, and Schipper (2013).
+Perfect recall does not hold however, as right is played by Player $1$ on the path from $n$ to $n''$ in $\bar{T}$ but there is no path in $T$ where right is played before $n'_{T}$.
+Situations like Figure~\ref{kuhncounterexample} where a player can be unaware of her own past action must therefore be precluded for the converse to obtain.
+U1* is satisfied by the example because $n'_T \in h_1 (n')$ and $n_T \in h_1 (n)$; U1 precludes it because a copy of the node following the right action, $n''$, is not in player 1's state of mind following the right action, $h_1 (n'')$.
+U1 rules out the intriguing situation of players being unaware of \textit{their own} past action that could lead to another information set of theirs, a situation illustrated in the example of Figure~\ref{kuhncounterexample}.